saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 These are just some examples.
 No point in me covering all of them, just read up on the rest right here: https://docs.saltstack.com/en/latest/topics/jinja/index.html

+In case you just want to read up on Jinja, you can check out this site: http://jinja.pocoo.org/docs/

 Wrapping up
 ===========

 These were some of the tips and examples that I really could have used when I started templating in Salt myself.
 I hope this has helps clarify a few things and that you have gained some insights.

-If you have any additional tips, let me know via mail!
+If you have any additional tips, let me know via mail.
+Thank you!